sean-m-sullivan/awx/awx_collection/README.md

 ## Release and Upgrade Notes

-Notable releases of the `ansible.tower` collection:
+Notable releases of the `awx.awx` collection:

  - 3.7.0 initial release